dineshdolai/apnacollege-demo/README.md

 # apnacollege-demo
-This is my second fit repository
+This is my second git repository
 <br/>
 Auther-Dinesh Dolai